New interaction between brands and consumers explores the possibilities that exist in the metaverse

 Direct-to-Avatar, also known as D2A, is a business model that sells products directly to consumer avatars in the metaverse.
 Thus, this model eliminates the need for an intermediary and expenses related to the logistics of sending a physical product to the customer, as this occurs virtually.

 This new model has already been used in the fashion world, for example.
 In 2021, Ralph Lauren launched 50 digital pieces available for purchase on the social network Zepeto.
-In the same year, Gucci launched a model of sneakers virtual reality that can only be used with Augmented Reality (AR).
+In the same year, Gucci launched a virtual sneakers model that can only be used with Augmented Reality (AR).

 This may seem like something very futuristic, but it is a reality that is already present today.
 According to Crucible, the Direct-to-Avatar market is poised to become the biggest in the digital economy in history, earning up to US$ 1 trillion this decade.